 Mammals that are not threatening to people may still pose a potential threat to your dog’s wellbeing if they are something your dog may be inclined to chase – for example deer, squirrels, or domestic animals such as horses and cows.
 Horses may get spooked by dogs (which can be very dangerous for everyone involved), and cows have been known to actually chase and stampede dogs and their owners.

-Perhaps also the most common threat to your dog is the possibility of another dog approaching them off-leash and not being called back by their owner.
+Perhaps also the most common threat to your dog when you are running them is the possibility of another dog approaching them off-leash and not being called back by their owner.

-By knowing your dog and keeping an eye on their behavior and body language, it should be pretty obvious when your dog is starting to get tired.
+By knowing your dog and keeping an eye on their behavior and body language when you run with them, it should be pretty obvious when your dog is starting to get tired during a run together.
 Like people, an individual may show this differently, but some common clear signs that our dog shows when he’s tired are a combination of one or more of these:

-- His eyes go a bit ‘wild’ – we learned this when he was very young that when his eyes get a bit squinty or he looks a bit wild, then it was time for his puppy naps.
+- His eyes go a bit ‘wild’ – we learned this when our dog was a young puppy that when his eyes get a bit squinty or he looks a bit wild, then he is getting tired and it’s time for a nap or at least a rest.
 Now he looks like that when he is tired on a run and needs to call it a day.
 I like to think of it as his ‘ultrarunner’ look – I’ve seen many people with this look while supporting and racing at European ultrarunning festivals like UTMB, Ultraks and Lavaredo Ultra Trail 🙂

-- He starts running alongside or slightly behind us – basically, he’s flagging that he’s getting tired and isn’t as excited about continuing to run.
+- He starts running alongside or slightly behind us – basically, if our dog is doing this during a run together then he is flagging that he’s getting tired and isn’t as excited about continuing to run.
 We’ve all been there…

-It’s good to be prepared with a small doggy first aid kit when trail running.
+It’s good to be prepared with a small doggy first aid kit when trail running with your dog.
 Generally, bandages that you’d use on yourself can be used on your dog, so you can double up with your personal trail running first aid kit also being dog-worthy (what do you mean you don’t have a trail running first aid kit?!).
-I also carry styptic powder and a dog-friendly first aid ointment with me as well as other accessories that I would use on my dog if I needed to give him first aid, such as my Buff headband.
-You can also buy a dedicated dog first aid kit which makes deciding what to pack much easier.
+I also carry styptic powder and a dog-friendly first aid ointment with me as well as other accessories that I would use on my dog if I needed to give him first aid during a run, such as my Buff headband.
+You can also buy a dedicated dog first aid kit which makes deciding what to pack for running with your dog much easier.

 Incidentally, the risk of my dog being injured and me having to carry him off a trail is another reason he wears a harness when trail running.
 With the harness on, I can lift half of his body by grabbing the top.
 While the harness is not designed to be used to lift him up, if I put an item of clothing or my hydration pack around his lower half, then between the harness and the hydration pack/clothing I can create a way of supporting and carrying him, if something was to happen.
 You can also buy dedicated dog rescue harnesses if you feel you may need one of these to extract your dog in the event of an accident.